Jean-Tinland/simple-bar/README.md

 You'll find the full installation guide in the [documentation](https://www.jeantinland.com/toolbox/simple-bar/documentation/installation/).

 > [!WARNING]\
-> If you encounter this error: "simple-bar-index.jsx: Something went wrong…", it may be simply due to the fact that the default value for yabai, AeroSpace or FlashSpace path is wrong in simple-bar.
+> If you encounter this error: "simple-bar-index.jsx: Something went wrong…", it may be simply due to the fact that the default value for yabai or AeroSpace path is wrong in simple-bar.
 You can set this path in the settings module.\
-> The default paths are `$(which yabai)`, `$(which aerospace)` and `$(which flashspace)`.
+> The default paths are `$(which yabai)` and `$(which aerospace)`.

 > [!NOTE]\
 > `simple-bar` is trying to use yabai by default.
 If you want to switch to AeroSpace, you'll need to open the settings module (simply click on `simple-bar` then press `cmd` + `,`).
-Same if you are using FlashSpace.
 You'll find the window manager choice in the "Global" tab.

 > [!TIP]\
 > If you experience some freezing issues with Übersicht or if you simply want to improve `simple-bar` responsiveness & energy consumption, please try to switch to `simple-bar-server` in order to trigger refresh with `curl` commands.
 You'll find more information about it in the repo [here](https://github.com/Jean-Tinland/simple-bar-server).